 |Welcome to the on-line "Birds of North Carolina" website! |

-This website aims to provide a compendium of all of the bird species recorded (i.e., accepted to either the Official List or the Provisional List) in North Carolina, with general information about their distribution in the state -- by regions or provinces, their relative abundance in each region, their periods of occurrence in the state, and information about finding each species in the state.
+This website aims to provide a compendium of all of the bird species recorded (i.e., accepted to either the Definitive List or the Provisional List) in North Carolina, with general information about their distribution in the state -- by regions or provinces, their relative abundance in each region, their periods of occurrence in the state, and information about finding each species in the state.
 County maps of occurrence are provided for each species; in addition, breeding season maps, showing abundance by county, for each nesting species are being developed, and wintering season maps will be developed later.

 To see a species account, click on the first letter of the species' name, find the species in the resulting list, and then click "View"; or enter the species name in the "Search Common or Scientific Name" search box.
 You may also find the species you want by clicking on the dropdown (blue arrow) under either of the two Family entries, then navigating to the species of interest and clicking "View".
 Once you are at a species account, you can navigate to the previous species in the checklist sequence by clicking on the flying heron on the left, or to the next species in the checklist order by clicking on the flying heron on the right; or, you can click on the dropdown arrow to the right of the species name.
 Each account also has four interactive links, below the species name.

 There are several tabs on the left side of the homepage.
-Currently, the most useful one is probably the interactive Carolina Bird Club link for "Official/Provisional List", which lists all of the species on the current NC state list.
+Currently, the most useful one is probably the interactive Carolina Bird Club link for "Definitive/Provisional List", which lists all of the species on the current NC state list.
 "County Listing" allows the user to determine all of the species recorded in a chosen county, or shows a county occurrence map for a chosen species.

 Enjoy browsing the website!